 The caverns appeared briefly in the Oliver Stone movie The Doors, but since the film crew defaced them by adding their own "ancient " petroglyphs to the walls for one shot (which proved impossible to remove later, and are still there), filming is no longer allowed in them.
 Because of their fragility I was reminded several times not to touch anything and to stay on the path.
 Even the oils from the touch of a finger can have consequences in such an environment.

-I found the entrance, which resembles two large eyes in the rock, by following a meandering trail that offers panoramic views across the valley floor all the way to the Nevada state line, and follows a hill populated by giant barrel cactus that the Indians used to chop in half and use as baking ovens by filling them with heated rocks.
+I found the entrance, which resembles two large eyes in the rock, by following a meandering trail that offers panoramic views across the valley floor all the way to the Arizona state line.

 A large multi-colored chuckwalla darted right in front of me and stopped to do pushups for my camera.

-Mitchell explored them himself using a canvas sling chair and lowering himself into the black depths by rope.
-He built a small house out of local volcanic rock and decided to capitalize by adding a guest house and charging clients $1 a night for a room (with a 50 cent chicken dinner thrown in) before guiding visitors into the caverns by torchlight.
+Mitchell built a small house out of local volcanic rock and decided to capitalize by adding a guest house and charging clients $1 a night for a room (with a 50 cent chicken dinner thrown in) before guiding visitors into the caverns by torchlight.
 As an added bonus, he built a stone igloo in which a visitor could hear one's voice echo around over and over.

 Traversing the caverns